Journeys Palliative Care

 • ALS (Lou Gehrig’s Disease)

-Palliative care treats the whole person, not just the body part or the illness.
 We help with recommendations on how to have the best possible quality of life, how to manage the symptoms of the illness and how to coordinate care with other physicians and providers.

 Services Provided